 The period of time financial hardship is offered can also be a problem for borrowers.
 Generally speaking credit providers look at offering financial assistance over relatively short periods of time, typically 90 days.
 While such a solution can help people who are experiencing a temporary restriction of cash flow, this doesn’t help people that need financial assistance over longer periods.

 There are some creditors who have no clear internal polices for dealing with cases of long term financial hardship.
 It’s common for a creditor to offer a borrower a short term solution to what is a long term problem and then pass the debt onto their collections area or even a mercantile agent when the borrower is unable to continue with regular payments.
 These situations have the potential to push borrowers into exploring insolvency options such as a Part IX.
 While insolvency may be appropriate for some there is no doubt that many people are forced into this option unnecessarily.

 The good news is some credit providers are becoming aware of this and have formed new divisions to handle cases of longer term financial hardship.
 These credit providers understand that if they work with their clients in a positive and productive way they are far more likely to not only effectively help their clients but also recover what they are owed.

 At Just Budget we aim to avoid Part 9 Agreements because these can cause serious impairment to your credit rating down the track, whereas an informal debt arrangement allows you to pay off your debts in a sustainable way, and maintain a better standing for future borrowing.

 We find that most people who are suffering long term financial hardship want to pay what they owe, they just need a little help and understanding to do so.

-Credit providers who take a more flexible approach to financial hardship and offer longer term solutions are leading the way to positive change within the industry which ultimately will help themselves as well as their clients.
+Credit providers who take a more flexible approach to long term financial hardship and offer longer term solutions are leading the way to positive change within the industry which ultimately will help themselves as well as their clients.